IDEA-Research/detrex/projects/conditional_detr/README.md

 </tr>
 </tbody></table>

-**Note:** Here we borrowed the pretrained weight from [ConditionalDETR](https://github.com/Atten4Vis/ConditionalDETR).
+**Note:** Here we borrowed the pretrained weight from [ConditionalDETR](https://github.com/Atten4Vis/ConditionalDETR) official repo.
 And our detrex training results will be released in the future version.

 ## Training